 Media publicity often highlights images of frightening behaviour and violence that have contributed to a negative stereotype associated with schizophrenia.
 However, research has shown that people with the condition are not prone to violence.

 The stigma attached to the disorder can make it hard for the individual to manage.
 Families might try to hide the illness, fearing they may be to blame.
 Research has found that families affected by the disorder agree that blame was a huge barrier to seeking or receiving the support needed.

 Many people living with schizophrenia continue to live regular, fulfilling lives even if they continue to experience symptoms.
 With the right support and treatment, many people can learn to manage the disorder.

-Spotting the signs - An effective way to manage the disorder is learning to recognise the signs that you are becoming unwell.
+An effective way to manage the condition is learning to recognise the signs that you are becoming unwell.
 This can include feelings of anxiety, stress or loss of appetite.
 There may also be less obvious symptoms developing.
 Feeling fearful, suspicious or worrying about people’s motives is common.

-Look after physical health - When living with schizophrenia, it is important to ensure you get plenty of sleep.
-If you are struggling to sleep, it will become more difficult to cope with symptoms and manage your feelings of worry.
+When living with schizophrenia, it is important to ensure you get plenty of sleep.
+If you are struggling to sleep, it can become more difficult to cope with symptoms and manage your feelings of worry.
 Eating a balanced diet can help you to feel healthier.
 Eating regular meals and healthy snacks can also help to avoid changes in blood sugar levels, related to psychosis.

-Be involved - If you are suffering with schizophrenia, being involved in your treatment can be effective.
+If you are suffering with schizophrenia, being involved in your treatment can be effective.
 Try to ask your doctor and therapist about your diagnosis and the treatments available to you.
-Asking questions about a professional’s opinion and make sure you understand what is happening.
+Ask questions about a professional’s opinion and make sure you understand what is happening.